-The team at Upper Extremity Specialists of Synergy Orthopedic Specialists Medical Group has extensive training and experience in sports medicine.
+The team at Upper Extremity Specialists of Ortho 1 Medical Group has extensive training and experience in sports medicine.

 After they perform a comprehensive exam to identify and locate your injury, they create customized and multimodal treatment plans to help you recover rapidly and safely.
 Your treatment plan may include: